 With so much going on and the situation changing so fast, regular communication is vital.
 Now more than ever, employees want to understand the big picture about how their company is doing.
 How is it faring in terms of longer-term goals and business performance?
 Are any expected long-term initiatives being delayed or adapted?
 Being cut off from the bigger picture can breed greater anxiety, so make sure that leadership addresses these issues as much as possible.

 On a more personal level, one of the least positive findings from our survey was that only 57% of employees felt they had sufficient information about their company’s health and wellbeing benefits.
 If you have an Employee Assistance Programme, or are offering supportive tools and activities such as free yoga via Zoom, make sure employees know about it.
+Other team communication solutions include employee communication software, one which restaurants utilize to keep team interactions and collaborations going.

 Many are now wondering what the future of work looks like for them.
 Undoubtedly, some employees will be anxious about returning to the workplace.
 Share your plans for returning to work and work arrangements.
 What preparations are being made to adapt the work environment to make it safer?